6 PayPal Chargeback Scams & How to Prevent Them

-Additionally, traditional phishing scams offering millions of dollars for a small investment in time and money have been around almost as long as email.
+Traditional phishing scams offering millions of dollars for a small investment in time and money have been around almost as long as email.
 Now, these scammers are targeting PayPal users.
 These fraudsters will ask for a small amount for some sort of processing fee or documentation with the promise of big financial returns in terms of lost inheritances or other found money.
 Obviously, they never plan on sending you any money, and simply walk away with the smaller amount you sent.
-Despite the fact that this scheme has become fairly well-known, millions of people lose out every year.
+Despite the fact that this scheme has become fairly well-known, millions of people still fall victim to it every year.

 Both phishing scams and other kinds of fake email scams can be avoided by practicing good cybersecurity:

 - Always look at the actual address an email was sent from, not just the display name.

 - If an email seems unusual or suspicious, don't click any links or download any attachments.

 - Never enter personal information such as a credit card number or password into a webpage that was linked to you.
 If you need to log in to a website, navigate to the home page yourself and log in from there.

 When a scammer has successfully hacked into somebody else’s PayPal account (often by using a phishing scam), they can make purchases and send payments with the money from the account they've taken over.